rerun-io/rerun/rerun_py/README.md

 ### Logging and viewing in different processes

-Rerun can aslo be run in non-blocking mode with viewer and logger in different processes.
+Rerun can also be run in non-blocking mode with viewer and logger in different processes.

 In one terminal, start up a viewer with a server that the SDK can connect to:
 ```sh